surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.44.5-dev.2 =
+= 3.44.5-dev.3 =

-(2017/06/11) Added mode debugging messages in the Schema Local Business filter.
+(2017/06/12) Added more debugging messages in the Schema Local Business filter.
+Added a check for a Local Business type when adding an origanization property.

 = 3.44.4 =